-This Counting Turkey Feathers activity is a fun and engaging way for toddlers and preschoolers to learn numbers as well as counting.
+This Turkey Counting activity is a fun and engaging way for toddler, preschool, and pre k children to learn numbers as well as counting.
 Not only that, this activity also improves and strengthens fine motor skills as the child has to open the clothespins!
+This is such a fun math activity for a Thanksgiving theme in November

 - Feathers (orange, yellow, red)